InstaRik/InstaRik/README.md

 ### I am Rik, a starting developer located in the Netherlands.

 📫 Hey Rik, I want to contact you about .... <br>
 📫 You can contact me on Discord.
-My username & tag is: InstaRik//Rik#0836 <br>
+You can join my discord https://discord.gg/taN23VMqaT <br>

 🔭 I’m currently working on [SprokkelCraft](https://discord.gg/2WAYjf7fVG) & [ThuusCarnaval](https://discord.gg/kx8DmaugTu)